bahrus/xtal-decorator/README.md

   </xtal-decorator>
 ```

+## Timing

+A key aspect of this component is being able to select targets to apply the decorations too.
+However, the DOM nodes can change quite a bit over the course of time -- tags might upgrade to custom elements in an unpredictable amount of time, and DOM nodes may be created dynamically, which this component may want to respond to.

+By default, *xtal-decorator* will search for matching nodes during the connectedCallback lifecycle event.
+Often, this will be all you need.

+However, especially if searching for _host or using the deprecated pierce selector ( ">>>" ), the timing for when the shadowRoot will be be attached to parents / sibling / child nodes is unpredictable.

+To address this concern one can add the attribute "validate-targets."
+If this is present, then the decorator won't apply elements until the targets is finds passes the test specified by functional propert targetValidator.

 ## Referencing the component

 _xtal-decorator_ has no dependencies.
 As such it can be referenced via the classic script tag: